-The Wild West of Patagonia: Exploring the Culture of Chilean Rodeo
+The Wild West of Patagonia: Chilean Rodeo

 I always thought that rodeos were only held in Texas, with brave cowboys lassoing bulls.
 But it turns out that Patagonia has its own version of rodeo.
 In this blog post, I’ll share my experience attending a Chilean rodeo competition in Cochran.